 As my daughter grows, I have prayed continually for wisdom.
 My ultimate goal is to teach my children to follow Jesus, and desire to do His will.
 As I began asking myself “what would Jesus do,” I considered that He never played the games.
 He rose above them.
-Further, He did not seek after His own will, but the will of God.
+Further, He did not seek after His own will, but the will of the Father.
 As I point my daughter toward Jesus, I pray she will learn to seek God and His will for her life.

 If you ask for things from life instead of from God, “you ask amiss”; that is you ask out of your desire for self-fulfillment.
 The more you fulfill yourself the less you will seek God. ~Oswald Chambers, My Utmost For His Highest

-I asked the littles to imagine that God gave everyone a candle.
+I asked the kids to imagine God gave everyone a candle.
 No one candle can burn brighter than another.
 Each individual could choose how to use theirs.
 Some may try to blow your candle out in an effort to make theirs burn brighter.
 Others may put their candle next to yours to make yours burn brighter.

-The littles caught on quickly and had a lively discussion of how someone might try to blow out another’s candle.
+The children caught on quickly and had a lively discussion of how someone might try to blow out another’s candle.
 They considered hiding their candle so nobody could snuff it out, but then they would have no light.
 They considered the selflessness and love to make another’s candle burn brighter.
 In the end, they decided they had to risk their light burning openly, and would need to trust God to relight and repair it if blown out or damaged.

-It wasn’t long after our lesson that I heard my son and daughter bickering.
+It wasn’t long after our lesson I heard my son and daughter bickering.
 When my son spoke in a harsh tone, I was delighted to hear my daughter tell him not to blow out her light.
 To his startled expression, she held up her index finger as an imaginary candle and said, “hey, put your light next to mine, and BOTH our candles can burn brighter.”